Going on a trip? Start it off ethically by carrying some of the best vegan luggage brands along with you!

 Samsonite may not be known as one of the top eco friendly luggage brands, but Eco-Nu’s use of durable, innovative materials including recycled fabric and post-consumer recycled plastic bottles is set to change all that.
 To further reinforce the frame, there’s a unique wrap-around frame, and its highly performative Saguaro™ Wheel System will allow you to rush around the airport in no time.

-Incase has a history that goes back to 1997, making it a pioneer of vegan luggage brands.
+Incase has a history that goes back to 1997, making it a pioneer in the realm of vegan luggage brands.
 It mainly uses eco-friendly Ecoya, which is naturally dyed yarn.
 The EO Roller Pack is ideal for a short trip, with its tech compartment that fits up to a 17-inch MacBook, and has plenty of room for your garments.
 It also has a weather-resistant coating, which assures protection to all your belongings, rain or shine.
+No need for that nasty plastic wrap you see at airports! (is there ever a need for that?)

 When it comes to conscious clothing and accessories, Patagonia has long been a leader in the field.
 They offer a wide range of backpacks, duffel bags, and other vegan luggage options.
 If you’re planning to go on an adventure, their Black Hole Wheeled Duffel will be just what you need.

 MEC is a retail co-op that sells exclusively to members, offering a variety of sustainable gear for outdoor activities.
-They feature brands who share their values (like Patagonia) and also make their own products – including the unisex MEC Rolling Continent Cargo Pack.
-This innovative bag is made with organic cotton, recycled nylon and PVC-free alternatives, and has a unique design that allows you to pull it on its wheels, or comfortably wear it as a backpack if you prefer.
+They feature brands who share their values (like Patagonia) and also make their own products – including the unisex MEC.